schillingcoin/peercoin/doc/build-unix.md

 	cd ${PEERCOIN_DIR}
 	./autogen.sh
 	./configure --without-miniupnpc CXXFLAGS="-i/usr/include/db4.8"
-	strip src/peercoind
+	strip src/schillingcoind

 Notes
 -----
-The release is built with GCC and then "strip peercoind" to strip the debug symbols, which reduces the executable size by about 90%.
+The release is built with GCC and then "strip schillingcoind" to strip the debug symbols, which reduces the executable size by about 90%.